DigitalPublishingToolkit/NN09/md/10Rules.md

 Along with data protection, the concept of privacy settings, as publicized by social networks, has also outstayed its welcome.
-Even if I only share my photos with friends, I’m sharing them with my network and with the NSA.
+Even if I only share my photos with friends, I’m sharing them with the network (such as Facebook) and with the NSA.
 If I chat with a friend online, I’m chatting with a friend, and GCHQ.
 When I send an unencrypted email, I’m sending it to the recipient and to the BND.